-The MSc Applied Sport Psychology programme is distinctive in nature due to a distinguished focus on both knowledge and understanding of applied practice and applied academic research within the discipline of sport and exercise psychology.
-This distinction is supported by the expertise of the academic staff.
+The MSc Applied Sport Psychology programme is distinctive in nature due to its specific applied focus on both knowledge and understanding of applied practice and applied academic research within the discipline.
+The contemporary programme considers the latest areas of study in the field, such as current areas of mental health in sport, wellbeing, cultural considerations, and equality, diversity, and inclusion within the populations of both the athletes and support staff.
+This distinction is supported by the expertise of the academic staff who are experienced in both applied practice as sport and exercise psychologists and researchers in applied sport psychology.
 The MSc Applied Sport Psychology programme will build upon previous and existing educational provision and provide an exceptional post graduate vocational focussed programme in a number of unique ways: